A Sprinkle of This, A Drop of That: Eczema Bath Treatments

-Bathing (or showering) is an important way to both treat atopic dermatitis as well as prevent recurrences of AD and maintain healthy skin.
-Bathing helps hydrates the skin and removes various things that might be on the skin from the day including scales, crust, irritants, and allergens.
-Adequate hydration of the skin is required to help preserve the skin’s natural barrier and minimize the effects from irritants or allergens, which can make AD worse.
+Bathing (or showering) is an important way to both treat atopic dermatitis as well as prevent recurrences of flares and maintain healthy skin.
+Bathing helps hydrate the skin and removes various things that might be on the skin from the day including scales, crust, irritants, and allergens.
+Adequate hydration of the skin is required to help preserve the skin’s natural barrier and minimize the effects from irritants or allergens, which can make flares worse.

 There are lots of different things that can be added to your bath.
-Additions may help with specific symptoms of eczema, such as inflammation, the intense itch or inflammation.
-A look at some different types of baths you can take to help manage eczema.
+Additions may help with specific symptoms of atopic dermatitis, such as inflammation, the intense itch or dry skin.

 Baking soda bath